MartinMenev/ShopLizt/README.md

   - <a href="#features">Features</a>
   - <a href="#future-features">Future Features</a>
   - <a href="#project-structure">Project Structure</a>
-  - <a href="#tools">Tools</a>
+  - <a href="#email">Email</a>
   - <a href="#application-pictures">Application Pictures</a>

 # <p id="about">About this project</p>

-ShopLizt is a web application that allows users to plan their grocery shopping by creating an items list in advance.
+ShopLizt is a web application that allows users to plan their grocery shopping by creating an items list in advance. <br>
 It offers an option to add and share recipe ideas with other users, also get inspired by others recommendations.

 # <p id="design">Design</p>

 The amazing design was provided by <a href="https://bootstrapmade.com/">BootstrapMade</a>.

- - Here you can find more about the design: <a href="https://bootstrapmade.com/demo/templates/Yummy/">Yummy Design</a>
+Here you can find more about the design: <a href="https://bootstrapmade.com/demo/templates/Yummy/">Yummy Design</a>

 # <p id="features">Features</p>
  - <strong>Authentication</strong>